Lauren James scores twice as England routs China 6-1 at the Women's World Cup

 Denmark finished second to England in the group, advancing after a 2-0 win over Haiti.

-The Lionesses equaled their biggest-ever World Cup win, matching the margin against Argentina in 2007.

-England also set a World Cup record by scoring in 16 consecutive games at the tournament.

-England just had to avoid defeat to be guaranteed a place in the knockout stage after back-to-back wins of Haiti and Denmark.
+England just had to avoid defeat to be guaranteed a place in the knockout stage after back-to-back wins against Haiti and Denmark.

 While the loss of Walsh is a setback for England, the emergence of James has made her one of the stars so far in the tournament.

-After her brilliant winner against Denmark, she narrowly missed a hat trick against China.
-A VAR ruling deprived her of a goal just before halftime.

-James was the provider as Alessia Russo got England off to a flying start in the fourth minute.
+She was the provider as Russo got England off to a flying start in the fourth minute.
 With her first goal of the tournament, Russo controlled James’ header and fired low past goalkeeper Zhu Yu.

 Hemp scored England’s second in the 26th, with James the provider again after swift counterattack.

-James was the provider again with a perfectly-weighted pass beyond China’s defense for Kelly to score England’s fifth in the 77th.
+James was the provider again with a perfectly-weighted pass beyond China’s defense for Kelly to score in the 77th.
 Daley rounded off the scoring in the 84th.

+“I said before the game we had to do things a little different than we did before.
+We did really well it shows how adaptive we are on the pitch," said Wiegman.
+“We expected China to press high because they had to win to go through.
+But they just stayed in shape.
+They didn’t expect us to play this way and they didn’t find a solution.”

 James Robson is at https://twitter.com/jamesalanrobson